 “The smallest act of kindness is worth more than the grandest intention.”-Oscar Wilde

-A common phenomenon, when working with traditional plant medicines, is a shift in perspective with regards to ones purpose.
+A common phenomenon, when working with traditional plant medicines, is a shift in perspective with regard to one’s purpose.

-I felt a deep sense of connection with my surroundings and at some point had a vision of a future human society, technologically highly advanced and with people living in perfect harmony with each other and the global eco systems.
+I felt a deep sense of connection with my surroundings.
+At some point, I had a vision of a future human society, technologically highly advanced and with people living in perfect harmony with each other and the global ecosystems.
 Having experienced this place so clearly, my immediate sense was that I wanted to contribute.

-Although, shamanic healing rituals often provide very clear insights as to which actions need to be taken by a person, people frequently struggle to implement their visions.
+Although shamanic healing rituals often provide very clear insights as to which actions need to be taken by a person, people frequently struggle to implement their visions.
 They thus remain a fantasy that is not grounded in reality.
-Attempting to remove the alleged barriers that stand between them and pursuing their dreams, people therefore oftentimes return to participate at further healing ceremonies, well before having integrated the lessons of their last ones.
-In this way, they perpetuate the paralysis of not taking action in the material realm and thereby forfeit grounding their insights in the physical world.
+Attempting to remove the alleged barriers that stand between them and pursuing their dreams, people therefore oftentimes return to participate in further healing ceremonies.
+And this well before having integrated the lessons of their last ones.
+In this way, they perpetuate the paralysis of not taking action in the material realm.
+And thereby forfeit grounding their insights in the physical world.

 What might seem blatantly obvious is easily forgotten in the post-ceremonial retreat glow.

-Whereas under the influence of hallucinogenic substances it might appear to a person that the whole truth is being revealed (especially when going through an episode of unitive consciousness), it has not yet been established whether that is indeed the case.
+Whereas under the influence of hallucinogenic substances, it might appear to a person that the whole truth is being revealed.
+Especially when going through an episode of unitive consciousness.
+However, it has not yet been established whether that is indeed the case.
 Psychedelics provides but one lens through which we can experience the world.

 In his volume The Spectrum of Consciousness, Ken Wilber opens with the following quote by Frithjof Schoun: “There is no science of the soul without a metaphysical basis to it and without spiritual remedies at its disposal.”

-Since the ego structures throughout hallucinogenic experiences are relatively weak, persons are reasonably prone to being influenced by others during and in the aftermath of the experience.
+Since the ego structures throughout hallucinogenic experiences are relatively weak, persons are reasonably prone to be influenced by others.
+Those during and in the aftermath of the experience.

-This psychedelic induced suggestibility was traditionally used to pass along cultural values through initiation rites and thereby to strengthen group cohesion.
-In that respect elders in indigenous cultures played a significant role in managing and regulating the transcendental experiences.
+This psychedelic-induced suggestibility was traditionally used to pass along cultural values through initiation rites and thereby strengthen group cohesion.
+In that respect, elders in indigenous cultures played a significant role in managing and regulating transcendental experiences.
 (Dobkin de Rios, 2009)

 Today regulation and management in the aftermath of the traditional healing rituals seldom is an inherent feature of the healing services provided.

-Braking up old patterns and ego structures as part of shamanic healing rituals can be a frightening process but on a psychological level provides an opportunity to come to terms with essential parts of the self that might previously have been neglected.
+Braking up old patterns and ego structures as part of shamanic healing rituals can be a frightening process.
+But on a psychological level, it provides an opportunity to come to terms with essential parts of the self that might previously have been neglected.